 If a person is moving from Medicare Advantage to traditional Medicare, they can sign up by calling 1-800-MEDICARE.

 If a person is happy with their current Medicare coverage, however, they do not have to make any changes.
 Their current Medicare plan will renew on January 1.

-Medicare rate Advantage plans by stars and update these scores regularly.
+Medicare rates Advantage plans by stars and updates these scores regularly.

 This allows people to make decisions on the most effective private insurer from whom to buy an Advantage plan.
 The highest rating is five stars, meaning that the service it provides is excellent.